Christmas Eve is here and all of my family have arrived safe and sound. Poor Abby and Emma are in culture shock I think.

 For my birthday this year, Graham gave me tickets to Dirty Dancing at the Royal Alexandria Theatre in Toronto.
 What trip to Toronto would be complete without a stop at Ryan & Deb's and an opportunity to spend some time with our grandchildren.
 (We really do enjoy you guys as well, Ryan & Deb, but, the grandchildren do hold a special appeal).

-Despite the cold weather, we spent time out on the front porch "blowing Bubbles" - an activity that I have not enjoyed since my own children were small.
+Despite the cold weather, we spent time out on the front porch "blowing Bubbles" - an

 Deb and Alexandra came out to watch.

-Austin actually spent more time chasing Nana's buubles than he did making his own.
+Austin actually spent more time chasing Nana's buubles than he did making his own

 After a delicious